AI-Planning/l2p/l2p/README.md

 Contains tools to parse L2P information extraction.

 ### pddl_types.py
-Contains PDDL types 'Action' and 'Predicate' as well as Domain, Problem, and Plan details.
-These can be utilized to help organize builder method calls easier.
+Contains PDDL types 'Action' and 'Predicate' as well as Domain, Problem, Plan details, etc. These can be utilized to help organize builder method calls easier.

 ### pddl_validator.py
 Contains tools to validate PDDL specifications and returns error feedback.
+Visit [**L2P Documention**](https://marcustantakoun.github.io/l2p.github.io/) for more information how to use the validators.

 ### pddl_planner.py
 For ease of use, our library contains submodule [FastDownward](https://github.com/aibasel/downward/tree/308812cf7315fe896dbcd319493277d82aa36bd2).
 Fast Downward is a domain-independent classical planning system that users can run their PDDL domain and problem files on.
 The motivation is that the majority of papers involving PDDL-LLM usage uses this library as their planner.